 And over much of San Mateo hangs something missing from cities to the south, best described as an air of gentility.
 Here the mid-Peninsula takes on a different look.
 This is the Bay Area’s marine climate, greener, colder, windier and foggier; the softer, filtered sunlight rounds off the rough edges, flattering its subject.
 Or maybe it’s an old-fashioned-ness straight out of a Norman Rockwell illustration.
 Not every San Mateo neighborhood has “it”, but enough do to make it an appealing city.

 It’s a quality shared by San Mateo’s neighbors to the north.
-Burlingame is known for its old-fashioned neighborhoods and quaint downtown.
-Millbrae has more post-war homes, set in attractive rolling hills, as well as a small pre-war neighborhood and attractive downtown.
+Burlingame is known for its old-fashioned neighborhoods, quaint downtown and great schools.
+Millbrae has more post-war homes, set in attractive rolling hills, as well as a small pre-war neighborhood, an attractive and revitalized downtown, a large and convenient transit center, and its own highly-regarded schools.

 pros and cons